 The Care Act emphasises the need to empower people, to balance choice and control for adults against preventing harm and reducing risk, and to respond proportionately to safeguarding concerns.
-The starting point in adult safeguarding should be to gain the person's consent to share their information unless the risks mean that this is not possible or may place them at further risk of harm.
-It is always advisable and best practice to gain consent before information-sharing.

-Sharing information between organisations as part of day-to-day safeguarding practice is already covered in the common law duty of confidentiality, the General Data protection Regulation, the Human Rights Act and the Crime and Disorder Act.
+Sharing information between organizations as part of day-to-day safeguarding practice is already covered in the common law duty of confidentiality, the General Data protection Regulation, the Human Rights Act and the Crime and Disorder Act.
 The Mental Capacity Act is also relevant as all those coming into contact with adults with care and support needs should be able to assess whether someone has the mental capacity to make a decision concerning risk, safety or sharing information.
 This section, which is based on the Social Care Institute for Excellence 2019, Safeguarding adults: sharing information guide, summarises key parts of these laws to help increase understanding of the basic principles in relation to safeguarding practice and, in particular, the sharing of safeguarding information.